 System administrators also authenticate as normal users and use sudo when administrative tasks are performed.
-On the first call, sudo asks for the password of the user who is authorized to sudo.
+The first time sudo run they asks for the password, after which sudo is active for some time.

 The default password timeout is 15 minutes.
 Therefore, if sudo is run again within 15 minutes (900 seconds), the prompt to re-enter the password will not occur.